-At the same time, juniors begin meeting with John and Emily on a weekly basis in small groups and schedule individual meetings to address specific questions and goals.
+At the same time, juniors begin meeting with College Counselors on a weekly basis in small groups and schedule individual meetings to address specific questions and goals.
 These meetings continue through the first semester of senior year.
 With the help of their college counselor, junior students concentrate on how to research and make decisions about where to apply.
 The primary focus in senior year is on completing applications.

 Of course, the college process actually begins well before the spring of junior year.
 For example, students are compiling their transcripts—the most important part of any application—throughout high school.
 Faculty advisors work closely with advisees each year on course selections.
 Students actively consider how their current course selections will impact future options—both in high school and with regard to college.
 Advisors and the college counselors regularly review course selections with the college process in mind.